 Just read the following pages and they'll prove to you that skull bone growth is the true underlying cause of this type of hair loss...

-Find out why the current theory for hair loss is wrong, and learn which genes are responsible for this type of hair loss.
+Find out why the current theory for male pattern baldness genetics is wrong, and learn which genes are responsible for this type of hair loss.

 It’s hard to believe, I know.

 But it’s true.

 Learn how the growth of certain skull bones causes hair loss in millions of men and women around the world.
 In other words, learn the actual mechanism taking place that causes hair follicle miniaturization and hair loss to develop.
 Two skull shapes are also revealed – one that will develop hair loss, and one that won’t.

 Virtually all men suffer hair loss eventually, and most of them will develop the infamous male pattern baldness profile.

 Read the following page to find out: